 IKEA has launched an initiative that it hopes will help – by providing jobs.
-Partnering with local non-profit organizations, the Swedish furniture giant plans to start a line of textiles and rugs made by Syrian refugees, mostly women, working alongside Jordanians.
+Partnering with local non-profit organizations, the Swedish furniture giant has launched a line of textiles and rugs made by Syrian refugees, mostly women, working alongside Jordanians.

 “After shelter and basic needs are taken care of, the next thing is really how to integrate people into society,” explained Jesper Brodin, IKEA's head of range and supply in an interview.

 The TILLTALANDE range of cushion covers and rugs features designs by artisans and is now on sale in selected stores.